 And Safe From Hackers

 It’s vital to keep your WordPress website protected because while there are many great features, there are also vulnerabilities, and hackers know what they are.
-If you think your site is too small, or new, or it’s not an eCommerce site so it’s safe, think again.
+If you think your site is too small, new, or not an eCommerce site, so it’s safe, think again.
 There are over 90,000 security attacks every minute, and hackers target all WordPress websites.

-To keep your site safe, you need to identify what the weakest spots of your site are, consider the different ways in which hackers might exploit them, and protect them.
+To keep your site safe, you need to identify the weakest spots of your site, consider the different ways hackers might exploit them, and protect them.

 So, Where Are The Weakest Spots Of Your WordPress Site?

-Most of the time hackers aren’t specifically searching online for your website (especially if it does happen to be brand new or on the smaller side).
+Most of the time, hackers aren’t explicitly searching online for your website (especially if it does happen to be brand new or on the smaller side).
 Many hackers automate the process of sniffing out vulnerabilities by using bots.
-These bots detect the entryway and the hackers jump inside.
+These bots detect the entryway, and the hackers jump inside.
 So, really, any WordPress site can become the victim.

 Passwords

-Remember there’s a tradeoff between convenience / easy to remember and security.
-Please consider using a password database such as Dashlane for all your online passwords.
+Remember, there’s a tradeoff between convenience/ease of remembering and security.
+Please consider using a database like Dashlane for all your online passwords.

-Any spot on the backend or frontend of your WordPress site that requires a login and password is a prime area for targeting.
+Any spot on your WordPress site’s backend or front end that requires a login and password is a prime area for targeting.
 This includes:

 - the main WordPress login area